awsdocs/aws-lambda-developer-guide/doc_source/API_EventSourceMappingConfiguration.md

 Array Members: Fixed number of 1 item\.
 Required: No

+ **StartingPosition**   <a name="SSS-Type-EventSourceMappingConfiguration-StartingPosition"></a>
+The position in a stream from which to start reading\.
+Required for Amazon Kinesis, Amazon DynamoDB, and Amazon MSK Streams sources\. `AT_TIMESTAMP` is only supported for Amazon Kinesis streams\.
+Type: String
+Valid Values:` TRIM_HORIZON | LATEST | AT_TIMESTAMP`
+Required: No

+ **StartingPositionTimestamp**   <a name="SSS-Type-EventSourceMappingConfiguration-StartingPositionTimestamp"></a>
+With `StartingPosition` set to `AT_TIMESTAMP`, the time from which to start reading, in Unix time seconds\.
+Type: Timestamp
+Required: No

  **State**   <a name="SSS-Type-EventSourceMappingConfiguration-State"></a>
 The state of the event source mapping\.
 It can be one of the following: `Creating`, `Enabling`, `Enabled`, `Disabling`, `Disabled`, `Updating`, or `Deleting`\.
 Type: String